Reliable Spanners for Metric Spaces: Proper expanders as reliable spanners for uniform metric

 \begin{remark} \remlab{constructive} The randomized construction of \lemref{expander} succeeds with probability $1-1/n^{O(1)}$.
 Since we use the construction below on sets that are polynomially large (i.e., $n^{1/t}$), one can use \lemref{expander} constructively in this case (potentially losing an additional $\log t$ factor).
-This applies to the other expander constructions used in this paper.
-Note, that while the construction works with high probability, verifying that it indeed works seems computationally intractable. \end{remark}
+This also applies to the other expander constructions used in this paper.
+But while the randomized construction works with high probability, verifying it seems computationally intractable. \end{remark}